MarcoBessi23/PW_Autonomous_Agents/README.md

 ### 1. Average reward

-- This metric measures the mean of the episode reward every 10 episodes.
+- This metric measures the moving average reward over the last 100 episodes.

 - A higher average reward indicates that the agent is both navigating more efficiently and avoiding collisions    with obstacles.